 The Afloia Q10 uses 3 fan speeds, low, medium, and high.
 However, I don’t like that there is no sleep mode because I strongly support devices with that mode.
 I especially love quiet and efficient air purifiers that I can easily use in my bedroom.

 I did volume tests of the Afloia Q10 air purifier at all speeds.
 I can say that I expected better results.
 I expected the Q10 to be a slightly quieter air purifier.

-At first speed, the Q10 produces about 50.6 dBA, at second speed about 56.3 dBA, and at third speed about 60.8 dBA.
+At the first speed, the Q10 produces about 50.6 dBA, at the second speed about 56.3 dBA, and at the third speed about 60.8 dBA.
 Thus, the Q10 is not very loud at maximum speed.
 The bigger problem is that it is slightly louder at first speed than is usual with similar devices.